OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data

 Critical Unit Check: Pay close attention to units.
 If the variable says in millions USD, you need to work in millions!
 For example, I think the typical company has raised about 3.5 million dollars.
 In millions, this is: 3.5, NOT 3500000!

 Now, please analyze the variable and provide your reasoning followed by your distribution choice and parameters. \end{promptbox}

 \begin{promptbox}[title={Quantile}] You are a statistical expert tasked with constructing a prior distribution for a variable.
-Your goal is to describe what you believe the value is likely to be and quantify your uncertainty about the parameters true value using quantile estimates.
+Your goal is to choose the most appropriate distribution type and express your uncertainty about the parameters true value using quantile estimates.

 Your estimates should reflect uncertainty about the population-level parameter, not the variation across individual observations.

-Here is the variable you need to assess:
+Here is the variable you need to model: